infi123/AICS20551/MMN11/8_Puzzle_Solver_README.md

 ## Heuristics for GBFS and A*

-For GBFS and A*, a custom heuristic is implemented.
-The heuristic assesses the puzzle state based on a predefined pattern database.
-This database maps specific tile configurations to their respective costs, aiding in the estimation of the remaining steps to reach the goal state.
-The heuristic is both admissible and consistent, ensuring the efficiency and accuracy of the search algorithms.
+For the Greedy Best-First Search (GBFS) and A* algorithms, a custom heuristic function is used to estimate the cost of the path from the current state to the goal state.
+This heuristic is based on a predefined pattern database, which is a lookup table that maps specific tile configurations to their respective costs.

+The cost in this context represents the minimum number of moves required to transform the given tile configuration into the goal configuration.
+By using this pattern database, the heuristic function can quickly estimate the remaining cost to reach the goal state from the current state, which guides the search algorithms towards promising paths.

+This heuristic function is both admissible and consistent.
+An admissible heuristic never overestimates the cost to reach the goal, which ensures that A* is optimal.
+A consistent heuristic, also known as a monotonic heuristic, satisfies the condition that the estimated cost from the current node to a goal node is no greater than the cost from the current node to a successor node plus the estimated cost from the successor node to the goal.
+This property ensures that A* is optimally efficient.

 ## Optimality of Algorithms

-- BFS and IDDFS: These algorithms are guaranteed to find the optimal solution path.
+- BFS and IDDFS: The Breadth-First Search (BFS) and Iterative Deepening Depth-First Search (IDDFS) algorithms are guaranteed to find the optimal solution path, as they explore all possible paths and always choose the shortest one.
-- GBFS and AST: The optimality of these algorithms depends on the heuristic's effectiveness.
-In this implementation, the custom heuristic should ensure optimality, but results may vary based on specific puzzle configurations.
+- GBFS and AST: The optimality of the Greedy Best-First Search (GBFS) and A* algorithms depends on the effectiveness of the heuristic used.
+In this implementation, the custom heuristic should ensure optimality, as it is both admissible and consistent.
+However, the actual results may vary based on specific puzzle configurations, as the heuristic's accuracy depends on how closely the pattern database matches the true costs.

 ## Running the Software